do you recognize this creation pattern?

 Does this all make sense?

-I’d love to hear your reaction to this – send me an email and tell me if you can relate.
+I’d love to hear your reaction to this – leave a comment or send me an email and tell me if you can relate.
 Here’s my email: email@example.com (I will reply to you!)